Qatari emir hosts Bashir, backs 'unity' in restive Sudan

 “The Emir affirmed Qatar’s firm stance on Sudan’s unity and stability, and they discussed the latest developments in the Darfur peace process.”

-Bashir has blamed the unrest on foreign “agents” and rebels from the western region of Darfur.
+Bashir, who came to power in a 1989 military coup, has blamed the unrest on foreign “agents” and rebels from the western region of Darfur.

-Qatar was among the first countries to express support after protests broke out on Dec.
-19, with Sheikh Tamim calling Bashir to offer “all that was necessary”, according to Sudan.

 The official death toll from the unrest stands at 26, including two security personnel.